nnirror/facet/README.md

 		- `new $('example').from([1,2,3,4]).shuffle(); // first time: 3 2 1 4`
 		- `new $('example').from([1,2,3,4]).shuffle(); // second time: 1 3 4 2`
 ---
+- **skip** ( _prob_ )
+	- Sometimes, skip executing the command, as if it had never been attempted.
+Useful if you only want to update the wavetable in Max some of the time, but otherwise want to preserve the previous data.
+		- example:
+		- `new $('example').spiral(16,random(1,360)).skip(0.95);	// only load data into the "new samples" wavetable 5% of the time when this command runs`
+---
 - **slew** ( _depth_ = 25, _up_speed_ = 1, _down_speed_ = 1 )
 	- adds upwards and/or downwards slew to the FacetPattern. `depth` controls how many slew values exist between each value. `up_speed` and `down_speed` control how long the slew lasts: at 0, the slew has no effect, whereas at 1, the slew occurs over the entire `depth` between each FacetPattern value.
 	- example: